BrendonHenrique/Frontend-Developer-Challenge/README.md

 ## Files organization

-- The tests were divided between the two folders present at the root of the branch development, the first one (test) contains the crossing test and in the second folder (test-2) you will find the map infographic.
+- The tests for Junior UI Developer position at www.possible.com were divided between the two folders present at the root of the branch development, the first one (test) contains the crossing test and in the second folder (test-2) you will find the map infographic.

 ### Demo